How to Establish Texas Domicile as an Expat

 Step 6: File IRS Form 8822

 Mail Form 8822 to the IRS to update your official address.
-You can also update it when you file your next federal tax return.
+You can also update it on your next federal tax return.

 Step 7: Sever Ties with Your Former State